Tiaodeng station

-Tiaodeng station is an interchange station on Line 5 and Jiangtiao line of Chongqing Rail Transit in Chongqing municipality, China.
+Tiaodeng station is an interchange station on Line 5, Line 18 and the Jiangtiao line of Chongqing Rail Transit in Chongqing municipality, China.
 It is located in Dadukou District and opened in 2021.
 This station serves as the southern terminus of Line 5 and the northern terminus of Jiangtiao line.

-Line 18 will also reach this station when the construction is finished.

 Station structure

 Line 5 and Jiangtiao line

 Line 5 and Jiangtiao line form a cross-platform interchange.
 The two inner ones are used for Line 5 trains, while the other two outer ones are used for Jiangtiao line trains.